 Ride Connection is a private, non-profit organization based in Portland, Oregon.
 We offer ways for people to access the goods and services they need to survive and thrive.
 By giving people the means to get around, we offer independence, health, and inclusion.

-The Ride Connection network comprises a collection of agencies that serve older adults, people with disabilities, and low-income individuals by offering a variety of transportation options in Clackamas, Multnomah, and Washington counties.
+The Ride Connection network comprises a collection of agencies that serve older adults and people with disabilities and low-income individuals by offering a variety of transportation options in Clackamas, Multnomah, and Washington counties.